Human Behavior: The Complete Pocket Guide

 System 1 and System 2

 Kahneman‘s theories were also concerned with how people process information.
-He proposed that there are two systems which determine how we make decisions: System 1 – which is fast but relatively inaccurate, and system 2 – which is slow but more accurate.
+He proposed that there are two systems that determine how we make decisions: System 1 – which is fast but relatively inaccurate, and system 2 – which is slow but more accurate.

 The theory suggests that our everyday decisions are carried out in one of these two ways, from buying our morning coffee, to making career choices.
 We will use different approaches depending on the circumstances.